paragonie/certainty/README.md

 ### Non-Supported Use Case:

-If you are not using [`RemoteFetch`](docs/features/RemoteFetch.md) (which is strongly recommended thst you do, and we only provide support for systems that *do* use `RemoteFetch`), then you want to use `dev-master` rather than a version constraint, due to the nature of CA Certificates.
+If you are not using [`RemoteFetch`](docs/features/RemoteFetch.md) (which is strongly recommended that you do, and we only provide support for systems that *do* use `RemoteFetch`), then you want to use `dev-master` rather than a version constraint, due to the nature of CA Certificates.

 If a major CA gets compromised and their certificates are revoked, you don't want to continue